 With a sweet slogan like “honouring mother earth”, you would be right to expect great things from vintage-inspired minimalist brand, Christy Dawn, and they do not disappoint.
 Boasting stellar ratings across the board, they use a high proportion of eco-friendly materials including recycled fabrics and deadstock, and ensure a living wage for the small in-house team in the US.
 They also avoid animal products aside from some silk, and by manufacturing locally, their carbon footprint is greatly reduced.

 Their Spring collection flaunts several florals, including their namesake Dawn dress, which is flattering across the board and super comfortable, to boot.
+Find the clothes in standard sizes XS-XL, or shop the Extended and Petite collections.

 For eco-friendly, colourful clothing that doesn’t cost the earth, look no further than Tamga.
 Made from fantastic fabrics like Tencel and organic cotton coloured with non-toxic dyes and shipped plastic free, Tamga are ticking all the boxes for the environment.
 Their workers have cause to rejoice, too – their Code of Conduct covers all of the ILO principles which means payment of a living wage, a traced supply chain, and visits to suppliers to ensure employees are happy.
 To top it all off, they don’t use any animal products in their pieces, so that’s +1 for the vegans!

 This head-turning midi skirt is ethically made in Bali, and comes in two gorgeous colourways.
 Take your boho-chic to the next level and glide through your days by pairing it with sandals, or glam it up with heels for those balmy evenings.
+You can find the full range in sizes XS-2XL.

 Lucy & Yak take cute to the next level with their funky ethical fashion.
 Sustainability is important to them, so they majorly reduce their climate impact by making everything by hand from eco-friendly materials like recycled polyester.
 They use low-impact dyes in their digital printing method which guarantees a longer product life, and their cute clothes will arrive on your door in recycled packaging.